Paul spent the 1950s living in a suburb of Milwaukee and also on a small dairy farm in southeastern Wisconsin.

 Native American and French Influence in Wisconsin

-There are many Wisconsin cities and towns with Indian names and French origins.
-By examining the meaning of these names, one can gain an insight into the history of a great state where I was born and grew up.
+There are many Wisconsin cities and towns with Native American names and French origins.
+By examining these names' meanings, one can gain insight into the history of the great state where I was born and grew up.

 Wisconsin Town Names